 Will fellowships be offered every year?

 We don't expect to accept applications every year, and the timing and frequency of calls for applications will vary.
-We prefer to provide fellowship recipients with multi-year research opportunities, allowing them to learn more from the experience and contribute more to understanding air quality problems in the Uintah Basin.
-Thus, new fellowships will be offered when previous fellowship receipients have completed their studies.
+We prefer to provide fellowship recipients with multi-year research opportunities, allowing them to learn more from the experience and contribute more to understanding air quality problems in the Uinta Basin.
+Thus, new fellowships will be offered when previous fellowship recipients have completed their studies.

 How will fellowship recipients be selected?